 Similar to the New Holland mentioned above, this is an all-round tractor.
-However, it also has the benefit that it has tyres that can be run at a very low pressures, which enable us to travel very lightly over the land once it has been drilled to avoid damage.
-It also a detachable front-end loader, which helps with loading and unloading.
+However, it also has the benefit that its tyres can be run at a very low pressures, which enable us to travel very lightly over the land once it has been drilled to avoid damage.
+It also has a detachable front-end loader, which helps with loading and unloading.

 Sprayer/Cultivation relief /Grain carting Horse Power: 240